CTF-STeam/ctf-writeups/2020/Google CTF/rev-dotnet/README.md

 - Calls the `SMORBOLL` function to calculate a checksum from the list and validate it
 - Calls the `HEROISK` function to validate the list against a set of conditions

-We recover the list (after xored) by putting all the conditions in `SMORBOLL` and `HEROISK` into z3 and let it find the solution: (solver.py)
+We recover the list (after xored) by putting all the conditions in `SMORBOLL` and `HEROISK` into z3 and let it find the solution: [solver.py](solver.py)

 `48, 25, 23, 19, 15, 26, 13, 57, 36, 9, 52, 27, 4, 18, 49, 6, 41, 8, 43, 62, 45, 55, 37, 32, 1, 0, 7, 28, 47, 2`

-After that we reverse the xor and the base64 conversion: (Solver.cs).
+After that we reverse the xor and the base64 conversion: [Solver.cs](Solver.cs).
 Sadly all that we get is: `YouMissedSomethingImportantCpp`.
 Inputting this "fake flag" into the application and we get "Flag checksum invalid".
 Something is really missing here.

 Looking closer, the application is shipped together with `0Harmony.dll`.
 [A quick research](https://harmony.pardeike.net/) tells us this is a library that does all the magic - patch the functions in the application so that they do something else.
 This patching is done inside the `VARDAGEN` function: